Special Needs Planning and Trusts

 Where to Go for Help:

-The Law Offices of Jennifer D. Peshke, P.A. can meet with you for an initial consultation free of charge to determine if Special Needs Planning should be a part of your family’s estate plan, and planning for your family’s future.
+The Law Offices of Jennifer D. Peshke, P.A. can meet with you for an initial consultation to determine if Special Needs Planning should be a part of your family’s estate plan, and planning for your family’s future.

 Government payments can cover much of a disabled person’s expenses.
 But in order to qualify for them, individuals cannot have assets in their own names that exceed $2,000 (not including a home, a vehicle and basic personal items).
 In 1993, Congress permitted special-needs individuals under age 65 to have trusts funded with their own money — such as assets from a legal settlement or an inheritance — and still have access to government benefits.
 More common, however, are so-called third-party trusts, in which parents provide funding for trusts that benefit their children.